 “You have to eat your own dog food”, Mark Johnston explains as we sit in the buzzing canteen of Sky Livingston HQ.
-With over 18 years experience working in internal comms and having managed communication within a high-street bank during the financial crash, Mark understands the importance of effective communication to employees.
+With over 18 years experience working in internal comms and having managed communication within a high-street bank during the financial crash, Mark understands the importance of effective corporate communication.
 “I believe ten years ago you could fool people with the corporate story and shiny words, but now employees are looking for a more hands-on approach”, says Mark.

 As a greater number of employers look to invest in an effective trust strategy, we asked Mark for tips on building trust through an effective communication strategy.
 Here’s how Mark suggests you keep those employees engaged:

 1. DON’T GET LAZY

 “A lot of internal comms practitioners get stuck in the old model of do a corporate piece, tell everybody about and hope they’ll read it”, says Mark.
 “In reality, these pieces do nothing to initiate change, generate conversation or gain trust.
 You want an enthused workforce who wants to read the communication, learn about their company and contribute to the conversation.
 Don’t rest on your laurels, innovate to captivate employees.”

 Your market has a lot to do with what’s going on within your company.
 If your customers are unhappy with your company then your employees will be too.
 A poor performing company or sector suffering from eroded trust needs a specialised form of communication.

 “Take the financial sector”, says Mark, “the mood is very different, with the financial crash and the ever-changing business model, you need to communicate to employees very differently.
 Take note from your external marketing and your company’s state of play, maintain trust through honest communication.”